ddd-by-examples/library/README.md

 direction.
 Nevertheless, there are tools that can support teams in keeping the code clean and protect the architecture, so that the project won't become a Big Ball of Mud, and thus will be pleasant to develop and to maintain.
 The first option, the one we proposed, is [ArchUnit](https://www.archunit.org/) - a Java architecture test tool.
-Maven modules could be an alternative.
-Let's focus on the former.
+ArchUnit lets you write unit tests of your architecture, so that it is always consistent with initial vision.
+Maven modules could be an alternative as well, but let's focus on the former.

 In terms of hexagonal architecture, it is essential to ensure, that we do not mix different levels of abstraction (hexagon levels):